zoctarine/vscode-fiction-writer/docs/features/formatting.md

 ## Enable Document Formatting

+??? setting "Setting"
+    `markdown-fiction-writer.format.enableDocumentFormatting`

 !!! danger "Experimental"
     This is an experimental feature.
 It works by changing text in your document.
     Make sure you make a backup of your document before enabling this, or use is on drafts and test documents only.

-- enables all document formatting features
+Enables all document formatting features.

-- `markdown-fiction-writer.format.enableDocumentFormatting` is enabled

 ## Backup Before Each Format

-- works if `markdown-fiction-writer.format.backupBeforeEachFormat` is enabled.
+??? setting Key
+    `markdown-fiction-writer.format.backupBeforeEachFormat`

 - because text formatting is under experimental use only, you can choose to create a backup of the file before each format operation.